moj-analytical-services/splink/README.md

 # Fast, accurate and scalable probabilistic data linkage using your choice of SQL backend.

 Splink is a Python package for probabilistic record linkage (entity resolution) that allows you to deduplicate and link records from datasets without unique identifiers.
-It offers flexibility by supporting various SQL backends, making it suitable for projects of any size.

 ## Key Features